 Director of Public Policy

-Bailey joins ACI’s staff after nearly two years in the office of Governor Susana Martinez.
+Bailey joined ACI’s staff in September 2015 after nearly two years in the office of Governor Susana Martinez.
 Most recently, Griffith served as the state’s exempt employees human resources director.
 She previously served as a boards and commissions research analyst and administrative assistant in the Governor’s Office.
 Griffith is involved with the Junior League of Albuquerque and the Kappa Kappa Gamma Albuquerque Alumnae Association.
 A graduate of Belen High School, Griffith holds a B.A. in strategic communication and a minor in professional writing from the University of New Mexico.

 Director of Communications and Marketing